Bug-Out Bag Checklist + Bug In vs Bug Out

 EMP proofing

 An electromagnetic pulse — from a solar event or a high-altitude detonation — can damage unshielded electronics.
 You don't need to wrap your house in foil; just protect a small kit of backups.
 Store a spare radio, a drive with key documents, and an inexpensive backup phone in a Faraday bag or metal Faraday cage.
 Keep the contents insulated from the conductive shield, and you've covered the essentials cheaply.
+For the full picture — what an EMP actually damages, backup power, and radiation basics — see our EMP & nuclear preparedness guide.

 "Two is one, and one is none"